mehadh/mehadh/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-# سلام (Salam)
-# I'm Mehad!
+# Welcome!

 :technologist:

-I am a programmer mostly working with Python, Javascript, and SQL.
+I am a backend engineer mostly working with Javascript, Python, and SQL.
 More specifically, I often work with both Node.js and MySQL, and I also frequently work with the [RAGE:MP](https://rage.mp/) platform.
-I am also an avid penetration tester and fraud researcher.
+I am also an avid penetration tester and fraud researcher, although not all of my work in those fields can be published due to its nature.

 :floppy_disk:

-The majority of my code is hidden in **private** repositories at the moment.
+Some of my long-term projects are hidden in **private** repositories at the moment.
 If you're interested in my work, feel free to contact me for more information.

 :construction_worker: